madroxdupe42/peacefulscience.org/content/prints/misreading-mlk.md

 ---

-This article is based on [an article]( https://cfc.sebts.edu/faith-and-culture/misreading-martin-luther-king-jr/) first published at South Easter Baptist Seminary (SEBTS), where Dr. S. Joshua Swamidass [is currently a scientist-in-residence](/articles/science-sbc-first-week).
+This article is based on [an article]( https://cfc.sebts.edu/faith-and-culture/misreading-martin-luther-king-jr/) first published at Southeastern Baptist Seminary (SEBTS), where Dr. S. Joshua Swamidass [is currently a scientist-in-residence](/articles/science-sbc-first-week).
 The author, Aaron Ducksworth, is a doctoral student at SEBTS.
 He holds a B.S. in Interdisciplinary Studies from Mississippi State University, a M.Div., and a ThM in Theology from Southeastern.
 He is currently pursuing a PhD in Christian Ethics.
 {.editor-note}